Harvesting SSL Certificate Data to Identify Web-Fraud: Measurements and Analysis of SSL Certificates

 \subsection{HTTPS Usage and Certificate Harvest}

-Our measurement data was collected mainly during September 2009.
-It includes three types of domain sets: \textit{Legitimate, Phishing and Typosquatting}.
-Each domain is probed twice.
-We probe each domain for web existence (by sending an HTTP request) and for HTTPS existence (by sending an HTTPS request).
-If a domain responds to HTTPS, we harvest its SSL certificate.
-Below, we describe the data sets and the state of HTTP/HTTPS utilization in them, also summarized in Table~\ref{table:data set-desc}.
+Our measurement data was collected during the following periods: (1) from September to October 2009, and (2) from March to October 2010.
+We include three types of domain sets: \textit{Popular, Random and Malicious (Phishing and Typosquatting)}.
+Each domain was probed twice.
+We probed each domain for web existence (by sending an HTTP request to port 80) and for HTTPS existence (by sending an HTTPS request to port 443).
+We harvested the SSL certificate when a domain responded to HTTPS.
+Table~\ref{table:data set-desc} lists our data sets and the number of corresponding SSL certificates.